» Posts in School Visits

 Like many authors of children’s literature, I find that the best way to share my love of books is to talk about them with curious young readers and enthusiastic teachers.
 But how would people know this about me?
 Because, until now, I’ve barely mentioned the fact on my web site.
 Well, it is a fact, my friends.
 And if you’re a parent, a teacher, an administrator, a librarian, an independent bookstore owner, or anyone else who’d like to arrange for me to visit your local school(s), then please drop me a line.
 I am available for any or all of the following:

-- Presentations — Give me 40-60 minutes, a podium, and a whiteboard/screen with a digital projector and I will do my darndest to keep a cafetorium full of kids not only awake but enthralled by pictures of me in footy pajamas and tales of inspiration, embarrassment and poisonous snakes.
+- Presentations — Give me 40-60 minutes and a podum and I will do my darndest to keep a cafetorium full of kids not only awake but enthralled by tales of inspiration, embarrassment and poisonous snakes.
 Please note: unless contractually obligated to, I will not enter the room to the tune of AC/DC’s Thunderstruck.

-- Readings — I will happily read passages from DWEEB, The Only Ones, and even the soon-to-be-published The Legend of Fiona Loomis.
+- Readings — I will happily read passages from DWEEB, The Only Ones, and The Riverman trilogy.
 These passages may involve humor, intrigue and/or a character named Chet.

 - Q&As — This is always the easiest way to connect with inquisitive students.
 They can ask me almost anything about my books and my life as a writer and I will answer honestly, only occasionally uttering the phrase: “Wouldn’t you like to know, tough guy?”